Look: When a cheetah took a ‘leisurely stroll’ down a bustling UAE street

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-December 15, 2012: An exotic cat peeks out from the back window of a vehicle in Jumeirah.- Photo: KT file
+December 15, 2012: An exotic cat peeks out from the back window of a vehicle in Jumeirah.
+(KT File Photo)

 Sharjah Police immediately arrived at the scene and cordoned off the area.
 They eventually managed to catch the cheetah and handed it over to the Environment and Natural Reserves Authority.
 The police launched an investigation to find the owner.